mikhailik1203/lru_cache/README.md

 CustLRUCacheSplit | 244,798,651 | 297,022,729
 CustLRUCacheCHV | 167,001,618 | 185,629,090

-Latency (nsec) of getting of 10,000,000 missed elements from the cache for 1000elements:
+Latency (nsec, including avg timer latency 18nsec) of getting of 10,000,000 missed elements from the cache for 1000elements:
 Container | min | 50% | 95% | 99% | max
 --- | --- | --- | --- |--- |---
 LRUCache | 21 | 38 | 81 | 105 | 17712